Cuisine of the Southern United States: Indigenous cuisine before colonization

 Corn was a vital source of food for Indigenous communities across the Northern Hemisphere.
 Sophisticated farming techniques were used to cultivate the crop throughout the American continent.

 Native Americans utilized a number of cooking methods in early American cuisine that have been blended with the methods of early Europeans to form the basis of what is now Southern cuisine.
 Prior to the 1600s, native peoples lived off the land in very diverse bioregions and had done so for thousands of years, often living a nomadic life where their diet changed with the season.

 Many practiced a form of agriculture revolving around the Three Sisters, the rotation of beans, maize, and squash as staples of their diet.
-Wild game was equally a staple of nearly every tribe: generally, deer, elk, and bison were staples, as were rabbits and hare.
+Wild game was equally a staple of nearly every tribe: deer, elk, and bison were staples, as were rabbits and hare.
 The Cherokee of the Southern Appalachians used blowguns made of an indigenous type of bamboo to hunt squirrels.

 Native Americans introduced the first non-Native American Southerners to many other vegetables still familiar on southern tables.
-Squash, pumpkin, many types of beans, many types of peppers, and sassafras all came to the settlers via Indigenous peoples.
+Squash, pumpkin, beans, peppers, and sassafras all came to the settlers via Indigenous peoples.
 The Virginia Algonquian word pawcohiccora means hickory-nut meat or a nut milk drink made from it.

 Many fruits are available in this region.
-Muscadines, blackberries, raspberries, and many other wild berries were part of Southern Native Americans' diet.
+Muscadines, blackberries, raspberries, and other wild berries were part of Southern Native Americans' diet.

 To a far greater degree than anyone realizes, several of the most important food dishes of the Southeastern Indians live on today in the "soul food" eaten by both black and white Southerners.
 Hominy, for example, is still eaten ...
 Sofkee lives on as grits ... cornbread [is] used by Southern cooks ...
 Indian fritters ... variously known as "hoe cake", ... or "Johnny cake." ...
 Indians boiled cornbread is present in Southern cuisine as "corn meal dumplings", ... and as "hush puppies", ...
 Southerns cook their beans and field peas by boiling them, as did the Indians ... like the Indians they cure their meat and smoke it over hickory coals.